 - Planning adjustments – The next day, the meeting begins with managers describing any changes to planning scope and resources.

 - Team breakouts #2 – Teams continue planning based on their agenda from the previous day, making the appropriate adjustments.
 They finalize their objectives for the PI, to which the Business Owners assign business value, as shown in Figure 4.

-Final Plan Review and Lunch – During the final plan review, all teams present their plans to the group.
+- Final plan review and lunch – During this session, all teams present their plans to the group.
 At the end of each team’s time slot, the team states their risks and impediments and provides the risks to the RTE for use later in the ROAMing exercise.
 The team then asks the Business Owners if the plan is acceptable to the customers, the team brings their program PI objective sheet and program risk sheet to the front of the room so that all can see the aggregate objectives unfold in real-time.
 If the Business Owners have concerns, teams are given the opportunity to adjust the plan as needed to address the issues identified.
 The team then presents their revised plan.

 - Program risks – During planning, teams have identified program-level risks and impediments that could impact their ability to meet their objectives.
 These are resolved in a broader management context in front of the whole train.
-One by one, the risks are addressed clearly, honestly, and visibly, and then categorized in the following groups:
+One by one, the risks are addressed with honesty and transparency, and then categorized into one of the following categories:

 - Resolved – The teams agree that the issue is no longer a concern.

 - Accepted – Some risks are just facts or potential problems that must be understood and accepted.

-- Mitigated – Teams can identify a plan to mitigate the impact of an item.
+- Mitigated – Teams can identify a plan to reduce the impact of an item.